Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: Simulation Results

-Figure 5 and 6 illustrate the impact of communication rate threshold $\Gamma$ and sensing SINR threshold $\chi$ on the optimized transmit power.
-As shown in Fig. 5, a higher $\Gamma$ results in a higher required transmit power.
-By employing IRS, the required transmit power can be reduced compared with optimization based solely on beamforming.
-Furthermore, by optimizing the positions, the proposed MIRS achieves a lower transmit power.
-The results also indicate that the proposed PRMO that jointly optimizes the variables outperforms existing methods that optimize the variables separately.
-Similarly, figure 6 shows that an increase in the sensing SINR threshold also leads to higher transmit power requirements.
-Moreover, compared with FPA-IRS, the MIRS further reduces the required transmit power by optimizing the element positions.
+Figures 5 and 6 illustrate the impact of communication rate threshold $\Gamma$ and sensing SINR threshold $\chi$ on the optimized transmit power.
+As shown in Fig. 5, a higher $\Gamma$ results in an increased optimized transmit power.
+By employing traditional IRS with optimized reflection coefficients, the required transmit power can be reduced compared with optimization based solely on the active beamforming at BS.
+Furthermore, exploiting the position optimization of the movable elements, the proposed MIRS achieves a lower transmit power.
+The results also indicate that the proposed PRMO that jointly optimizes the variables outperforms the method that optimizes the variables separately via existing methods.
+For different control schemes of the MIRS, the element-wise control scheme achieves the lowest optimized transmit power, and the array-wise control schemes achieve relatively higher transmit power, while still outperforming the conventional FPA-IRS scheme.
+Similarly, Fig. 6 shows that an increase in the sensing SINR threshold also leads to higher transmit power requirements.
+Moreover, compared with the FPA-IRS scheme, the proposed MIRS further reduces the required transmit power by optimizing the element positions with element-wise control and array-wise control schemes.

-The impact of the number of IRS elements on ISAC performance is demonstrated in Fig. 7.
+The impact of the numbers of reflecting elements of conventional FPA-IRS and the proposed MIRS on ISAC performance is demonstrated in Fig. 7.
 As $N$ increases, the optimized transmit power of all schemes decreases due to higher array gain and enhanced channel control.
-Moreover, MIRS achieves lower transmit power compared with FPA-IRS by exploiting additional spatial degrees of freedom.
-However, it is worth noting that the minimum distance constraint imposed on elements limits their mobility when the number of elements becomes large, thereby reducing the performance gain over FPA-IRS.
-This issue can be partially mitigated by enlarging the MIRS region.
+Moreover, MIRS achieves lower transmit power compared with the conventional FPA-IRS by exploiting additional spatial DoFs.

+It is worth noting that the minimum distance constraint imposed on elements limits their mobility when the number of elements becomes large, thereby reducing the performance gain over FPA-IRS.
+This issue can be mitigated by enlarging the MIRS region size.
 Figure 8 presents the influence of the MIRS region size on system performance.
 It is shown that increasing the region size leads to a reduction in optimized transmit power.
 When the size of the MIRS becomes sufficiently large, each element can be positioned to a location with favorable channel condition while satisfying the minimum distance constraint, and the transmit power gradually converges.